Fast effective and fun education at the click of a button.

 All of the above instructions are relatively vague.
 For students who are used to being told what to do, and for the English Literature component, asked to explore only a very specific area of the text – the idea of writing free reign is enough of an overwhelming story.

-Students shouldn’t be scared.
+However, students shouldn’t be scared.
 English is nothing but the study of stories – and while you may feel left in the proverbial dark, actually stories are weaved into your every day life.
 From posts on social media, to newspaper articles and the texts you study for English Literature.
-There’s nothing daunting.
+So, there’s nothing daunting.
 You can weave a narrative just as succinctly and easily.